ipc-sim/rigid-ipc/README.md

 * [Google Doc](https://docs.google.com/document/d/13MetSJoTTZ0ptT0SERbst1SgG-KbgK48hozhko6mJxc/edit?usp=sharing)
 * [LaTeX Write-up](https://www.overleaf.com/6555952782nttqwfwgksjb)

+## TODO

+* [ ] Line-search over each degree of freedom independently
+    * [ ] Replace γ, a scalar multiplier, with Γ, a diagonal matrix multiplier.
+* [ ] Update CCD to find all impacts where the time of impact is greater than or equal to t<sub>0</sub>
+    * The time of impact is recomputed every time we compute the constraints anyways
+* [ ] Refactor OptimizationProblem
+    * [ ] Compute **objective** value, gradient, and hessian in one function
+    * [ ] Compute **constraint** value, gradient, and hessian in one function
+* [ ] Add physics
+    * [ ] Replace our objective with a more physically based one
+    * [ ] Simple model (gravity, no friction, etc.)
+    * [ ] Friction model
+* [ ] Add rigid bodies by limiting the degrees of freedom to one rotation and position per body.
+Solve the optimization on these variables.
+    * [ ] Implement translation from rigid motion to point-wise linear trajectories per time-step
+* [ ] Add minimum separation distance
+    * [ ] Trivially, change the lower bound of the barrier constraints

 ## Compilation

 To build the project, use the following commands from the root directory of the project.